Xunius/Menotexport/README.md

 The software is tested on Linux and Windows 10 (**the win-GUI version is outdated**).
 Should also run on Mac.

-NOTE that windows user may need to manually update their sqlite3 module(/dll?).

 ## Versions